 Our Signature and most popular tour, the Victoria Falls to Cape Town 20 Day tour, highlights Southern Africa’s most incredible sights.
 We start our tour in Victoria Falls, home to the world’s largest sheet of falling water and loads of adventure activities.
-At Chobe National park we enjoy a scenic sunset boat trip before heading into the Okavango Delta in Botswana for our two night expedition.
+At Chobe National park we enjoy a scenic sunset boat trip before heading into the Okavango Delta in Botswana.
 This unique and unusual ecosystem sees the annual flood waters of the Okavango River fan out into the sands of the Kalahari Basin.
 Here you will have an endless list of activities to participate in, truly making the most of your time in this paradise.
 Before we arrive in Windhoek, we meet with a local Bushman community in Ghanzi and take part in some traditional dancing.
 An optional walk with Bushman guides gives us the opportunity to learn about the strategies that allow the Bushman to survive in the harsh environment of the Kalahari.
 In Etosha National Park we’ll see golden desert elephants in a unique safari environment.
 We head South to take in the cultures of the local people, view the magnificent desert settings and visit one of the largest canyons in the world before ending our tour in Cape Town.

 Pre & Post Tour Accommodation

 Nomad can book accommodation before and after your tour.

 Rainbow Hotel is situated 4km from the town centre of Victoria Falls, far enough away to enjoy the peace and quiet of the bush, but close enough to get into town quite easily if required.
 There is a complimentary shuttle that operates between the hotel and the town of Vic … Read More